 3. How to Enable a Disabled iPad

-If you've triggered the iPad to be disabled and won't connect to iTunes due to multiple failed attempts to enter the correct passcode, the only way to get through it is remove the password together with the entire data on the iPad to make it work like before.
+If you've triggered the iPad to be disabled and won't connect to iTunes due to multiple failed attempts to enter the correct passcode, the only way to get through it is to remove the password together with the entire data on the iPad to make it work like before.
 That implies, all your data and iPad settings will be entirely wiped out.
 Now, we would like to tell you how you can remove the password.

 Use a Password Removal Tool to Unlock iPad

-The easiest way to fix a disabled iPad is using iMyFone Fixppo.
+The easiest way to fix a disabled iPad is by using iMyFone Fixppo.
 If your iPad is disabled and won't connect to iTunes, iMyFone Fixppo 100% helps.
 It unlocks locked iPad using the Advanced mode.
 With a few minutes, your iPad will get back to normal.
-It is very popular and trusted by millions of people because it guarantees positive result.
+It is very popular and trusted by millions of people because it guarantees a positive result.

 - It provides all firmware versions that are available for your iPad, so you don't have to install the latest firmware.

-- It is completely risk free and easy to use.
+- It is completely risk-free and easy to use.